cagostino/open-web-copilot/README.md

 1. Changing the behavior of the suggestion box to auto fill in to the document at the cursor upon clicking.
 2. Support llama-cpp -like servers and OpenAI + Claude + other providers through API keys.
+3. Expanding to support other suggestions in online text editors (Overleaf, OneDrive Word+PPT, other Google Drive services).